davegutz/myStateOfCharge/SOC_Photon/README.md

   You may temporarily fix this by running software reset talk ('Rs').
 Permanently - work on the EKF to make it more robust.

+### Problem:  The application overflows APP_FLASH on compilation

+  Too much text being stored by Serial.printf statements.

+### Problem:  The application overflows BACKUPSRAM on compilation

+  Smaller NSUM in constants.h or rp in retained.h or cp in command.h

 ## Author: Dave Gutz davegutz@alum.mit.edu  repository GITHUB myStateOfCharge

 ## To get debug data